Students will brainstorm, write, confer, revise, edit, and publish in a workshop setting.

 encouraged to visit their child’s classroom and see what they have done.

-is not complete until full payment is received.
+until full payment is received.

 We limit the number of students in each class.
 If the class you register for is full,